 One of the most powerful driving forces in improving your mobile app’s download rate is the review.
 With the magnitude of apps being churned out on a daily basis, it’s imperative to make yourself stand out amongst the fierce competition.
+As an app development company, this is something we deal with daily.
 User reviews are ideal for this: essentially, they advertise your product from an unbiased viewpoint, therefore helping to really generate circulation.

 However, securing reviews can be tricky.
 After all, who can be bothered to detail their experience for every app they download in today’s busy world?